JingoBongo/creditworthiness_service/README.md

 maybe add EXTRA bouncer for life_ping service as it is used to bounce everrything else

+I am not sure that wwhile recreating tables it properly checks if file is present: Implement

+make some json return dummy available for everything

+flask is multithreaded by deafult. find how to specify thread count if what (gates and taskmaster will need more)

 Front gateway:
 it needs to have at least these 2 features:
 1. provide documentation about what this fuse instance can provide and how to use it in general